What is Sexual Harassment?

 You may want help dealing with the anxiety, fear or other feelings the harassment has caused.
 The Counseling Center and Hall Health Mental Health are resources on campus.
 SARIS can also provide referrals to off-campus community services.

-Consider other reporting options
+Consider reporting to UW

 Community Standards and Student Conduct (CSSC)

 Sexual assault, sexual harassment, physical abuse and threats are violations of the UW Student Conduct Code.
 Report these behaviors if experienced by another UW student to CSSC, who can help you make a formal report and determine if the University can take action for these behaviors.